OGNL: Projects using OGNL

-OGNL security issues
+Security issues

 Due to its ability to create or change executable code, OGNL is capable of introducing critical security flaws to any framework that uses it.
 Multiple Apache Struts 2 versions have been vulnerable to OGNL security flaws.
 As of October 2017, the recommended version of Struts 2 is 2.5.13.
 Users are urged to upgrade to the latest version, as older revisions have documented security vulnerabilities — for example, Struts 2 versions 2.3.5 through 2.3.31, and 2.5 through 2.5.10, allow remote attackers to execute arbitrary code.
 Atlassian Confluence has repeatedly been affected by OGNL security issues that allowed arbitrary remote code execution, and required all users to update.